President’s Leadership Team Report February 3 and 10, 2021

 Student Payment Plans

 RCC continues to make progress on the debt levels.
-Although the movement is small, and more debt
+Although the movement is small,

 is being accumulated due to the start of the spring semester, we are making progress.

-• The Business Services Team continues to work with the 5,400 students that have debt, and will
+• The Business Services Team continues to work with the 5,400 students that have debt,

 be following up with text messages and phone calls.

-• Again, progress is slow, but we are hopeful while waiting for outside agencies to pay some of
+• Again, progress is slow, but we are hopeful while waiting for outside agencies to

-the student bills because they are part of special programs that were not properly identified.
+the student bills because they are part of special programs that were not properly

 PLT took action on the following items: